 I can’t believe it’s been 2 weeks since little Kate was born.
 It has been a big adjustment in our household, but we are in love and soaking in this sweet stage.
 We are just taking it day by day and enjoying the slowness this season calls for.
 I had planned to have this post out last week, but life has been a little crazy.
 As I’m in the thick of the postpartum experience, I included everything I know about the 4th Trimester through my own experience and research.
 I hope you find this post helpful as you prepare for your baby and recovery.

-Every birth and postpartum experience is different; my sister wrote a guest post about her experience after having a c-section for those who are in the same boat.
+Every birth and postpartum experience is different; my sister wrote a guest post about her experience after having a c-section for those in the same boat.

 NUTRITION + SUPPLEMENTS

-Eating a wide variety of food high in iron, fiber, vitamins, and minerals offers the body support during postpartum recovery.
-When planning meals to prep and freeze, and stock the fridge, my sister and I worked to pick a healthy balance of the following foods to offer the nutrition needed to heal.
+Eating a wide variety of food high in iron, fiber, vitamins, and minerals offers body support during postpartum recovery.
+When planning meals to prep, freeze, and stock the fridge, my sister and I worked to pick a healthy balance of the following foods to offer the nutrition needed to heal.